Bot-Assistant/Bot.Assistant/README.md

   - `pip install py-cord mysql-connector-python importlib_metadata requests prettytable`
 4. Make sure you have created a database
 5. Run bot.py with Python (run.bat on windows)
+6. Configure the bot database when the bot create the file `settingDatabase.py`
+7. Restart the bot
+8. Configure the bot token when the bot create the file `settingToken.py`
+9. (Facultative) Install addons in the folder `addons`
+10. Restart the bot
+11. Enjoy!

 ## Configuration